-The County agrees to move the Information Systems Analyst III - V classifications and the Information Systems Analyst V-Security Officer classification from Group 1 to Group 2 within 90 days of the Board's approval of this agreement.
+The County agrees to move the Biomedical Equipment Technician III classification from Group 1 to Group 2 within 90 days of the Board's approval of this agreement.

-5.7 Meals and Rest Periods

-5.7.1 Rest Periods
+- 5.7 Meals and Rest Periods - 5.7.1 Rest Periods

 To promote maximum productivity and morale, it is the policy of San Joaquin County that, when County operations permit, each employee shall be entitled to two (2) rest periods not exceeding fifteen (15) minutes each, during a regular eight (8) hour shift.
 When County operations permit, such rest periods are to be taken as nearly as possible in the middle of each four (4) hour segment of each employee's work day.
 Time allowed for rest periods may not be accumulated from one half of the workday to another, nor may rest periods be used to alter an employee's normal work hours and meal periods.